Sick of It All: Lou Koller's health problems and death, and future plans (2024–present)

+Artistry

-Musical style and influences
+Musical style and influence

-Sick of It All is a hardcore punk band, being one of the first bands to push its sub-genre heavy hardcore.
+Sick of It All is a hardcore punk band, being one of the first bands to push its sub-genre tough guy hardcore.
 Kerrang! described them as "the standard bearers for New York hardcore".
 They have always grounded their lyrics in reality — dealing with community, politics, social issues, as well as frustration, anger, identity.
-They’re not fantasy / escapism, but reflection and often admonishment.
+They're not fantasy / escapism, but reflection and often admonishment.

+Their songs often feature aggressive, high-energy riffs and pummeling rhythms.
+Pete Koller's guitar playing is known to be distorted with crunchy tones.
+Lead singer Lou Koller’s vocal delivery has been described as super scratchy, often intimidating, sometimes melodic, and always fiercely-delivered."
+Zachary Lipez of Vice wrote that the band's sound has been "indebted to Oi! and street punk as it is their hardcore roots."
+Regarding the band's identity as a hardcore punk band, Jon Weiderhorn, writing for Guitar World magazine, said: "If Sick of It All were from sunny California, they might sound similar to happycore bands like Green Day and the Offspring.
+But Sick of It All hail from crime-infested, claustrophobic New York City, and so their sound is on the hostile, Manhattan hardcore side.
+Like Agnostic Front, the Cro-Mags and Yuppicide, their New York state of mind is grim."

-When asked about the bands lyrics lead singer Lou Koller stated:
+When asked about the band's lyrics lead singer Lou Koller stated:

-“When I write lyrics, and it might be left of center but I try to keep it general so that people will actually try to relate to it.
-And when someone who maybe has opposing views relates to that song then maybe it starts a dialogue.”
+"When I write lyrics, and it might be left of center but I try to keep it general so that people will actually try to relate to it.
+And when someone who maybe has opposing views relates to that song then maybe it starts a dialogue."

 They have cited influences including Agnostic Front, Reagan Youth, Murphys Law, the Exploited, Discharge, GBH and Motörhead.
 Guitarist Pete Koller was influenced to play guitar in a band by the Plasmatics and Black Sabbath.